 Andy Betts / Executive and CMO Adviser

-SEO in 2018 has a real opportunity to redefine its role as a pivot point in the modern-day marketing stack.
+SEO has a real opportunity to redefine its role as a pivot point in the modern-day marketing stack.
 There is a very real opportunity for search marketers to align and integrate themselves across content, digital, and marketing communication channels.

 The convergence of content and SEO presents a massive opportunity for brands to evangelize organic search success and tear down the silos and stigma once associated with the dark side of the industry.